thedevd/techBlog/javaexamples/src/main/java/com/thedevd/javaexamples/multithreading/README.md

 5. DelayQueue

 These Queues are categerized in these categories - **Bounded, Optionally Bounded and Unbounded**.
    * Bounded Queue means queue has a specific capacity.
-So you can not items more than the specified capacity.
+So you can not add items more than the specified capacity.
 If you try to put more, the put operation wiill be blocked until another thread takes something out and makes a room in the queue.
 Example of Bounded Queue is ArrayBlockingQueue.
       ```java
       BlockingQueue queue = new ArrayBlockingQueue(1024); // must to specify maximum capacity
       ```